-Where can I check the fallopian tubes for patency.
+Where can you check the fallopian tubes for patency?
 How is the patency of the fallopian tubes checked?
 Modern diagnostic methods.
-Reviews about the study
+Feedback about the study

-In what cases is it prescribed to check the patency of the fallopian tubes?
+In what cases is a test for patency of the fallopian tubes prescribed?

-The fallopian tubes are a kind of hollow tubes that serve as a connecting channel between the ovary and the uterus.
+Fallopian tubes are a kind of hollow tubes that serve as a connecting canal between the ovary and the uterus.
 A woman has two of them, they are located on both sides of the uterus.
-From the ovary, in which the follicle has matured in a particular month, an egg is released.
-Her path lies through the fallopian tube.
-If the cell is fertilized, then through this channel it moves to the uterine cavity to attach to its membrane.
+An egg is released from the ovary in which the follicle has matured in a particular month.
+Its path lies along the fallopian tube.
+If the cell is fertilized, then through this channel it moves to the uterine cavity to attach to its lining.

-When the patency of the fallopian tubes is broken, the egg cannot reach the uterus, which is why it dies.
-Such a violation of the canal can provoke the fixation of the fetal egg on the wall of the tube - an ectopic pregnancy.
+When the fallopian tubes are blocked, the egg cannot reach the uterus, causing it to die.
+Such a violation of the canal can provoke the fixation of the fertilized egg on the wall of the tube - an ectopic pregnancy.
 Several factors can cause obstruction:

 • inflammation;

-• surgical removal of the fetus in the past (abortion);
+• previous surgical removal of the fetus (abortion);

 • operations in the abdominal cavity.

-A fallopian tube test is ordered when a couple has been unable to conceive for more than 6 months.
-Usually, before that, they take blood for hormone tests and do an ultrasound of the pelvic organs to make sure there are no problems with the maturation of the egg.
-In case of unsuccessful attempts to become pregnant, it is necessary to check the condition of the uterus and fallopian tubes.
-An examination is also prescribed in such cases:
+Testing the patency of the fallopian tubes is prescribed when a couple has been unable to conceive a child for more than 6 months.
+Usually, before this, blood is taken for hormone tests and an ultrasound of the pelvic organs is done to make sure there are no problems with the maturation of the egg.
+If attempts to become pregnant are unsuccessful, it is necessary to check the condition of the uterus and fallopian tubes.
+An examination is also prescribed in the following cases:

 • in preparation for artificial insemination.